 1. Stop Signals

-EMERGENCY STOP – However, if there needs to be an emergency stop, both hands will go straight out with palms flat and then swing back in forth.
-If all activity needs to stop, the main person will clasp hands and place them at their waist.
+EMERGENCY STOPย โ Extend both hands straight out with palms flat, then swing them back and forth.
+For a complete stop, clasp your hands and place them at your waist.

 2. Boom Signals